reena-pasunuri/reena-pasunuri/README.md

 By sharing this project, I hope to not only validate my technical proficiency but also help others understand best practices in test automation.
 It’s a living portfolio that reflects my continuous learning, adaptability, and commitment to quality in software development.

+Simply put, I’m here to build better software, learn a thing or two along the way, and add just a splash of fun to the process.

 If you find it helpful or have suggestions, feel free to contribute, raise issues, or reach out!